Considered Harmful

 Store and Forward

-So initially, Nostr’s “forever public file system” seems like a great medium for any sort of store-and-forward communication.
+So initially, nostr’s “forever public file system” seems like a great medium for any sort of store-and-forward communication (maybe better described with a slight variation, “store and pull”).
 It allows clients to be dead-simple since they don’t have to be online to communicate with peers and the storage protocol is set and ready to go.
-As we see with NIP-04, NIP-17, and NIP-104 though, layering in privacy at this point is easier said than done.
+As we see with NIP-04, NIP-17, and NIP-104, layering in privacy at this point is easier said than done.
 Are we able to accomplish extreme privacy for the use cases which require it?

 The main leak which none of the current proposals address is the side-channel-esque network metadata relays receive when a client posts an event.
 It is very difficult to hide “this IP is talking to this public key owner” while still making it possible for the public key owner to know someone is trying to reach them!
 One popular suggestion for users is to use a private relay which they trust.
 At that point, maybe there is other tech better suited for the use case?